-Vinegar pickling, or quick pickling, is a simple process which uses vinegar for food preservation.
+Vinegar pickling, or quick pickling, is a simple process that uses vinegar for food preservation.
 Preserving with vinegar is reliant on good ingredients and methods wherein fruit or vegetables are immersed in water, salt, and vinegar that have been heated.
 The combination of vegetables and vinegar not only preserves the food but imparts a crispness and tang.
 Read on to learn how to preserve vegetables with vinegar.

 History of Vinegar Pickling